 Self-funding can be confusing at first and can lead to employers setting up plans in a way that doesn’t help them, but actually hurts their bottom line.
 Here are some of the common pitfalls to self-funding—all of which can be avoided with proper planning:

 When employers are considering self-funding, they need to take special care to ensure their plan includes some specific elements that they may not have considered with previous plan types.

 There are two basic kinds of stop-loss coverage:

 Stop-loss coverage reduces the overall risk of self-funding for the employer.
 It basically ensures that when claims are extremely high, for an individual or total, the employer will not be responsible for all of the costs.

-In addition, employers should be aware that when stop-loss kicks in to pay for excessive claims, the plan premium may increase in future plan years.
-This could mean that if one employee experiences a catastrophic claim in a specific plan year, the cost of the plan paid for by employees may go up for all employees in future plan years to account for a higher premium cost for that one employee.
+Additionally, employers should be aware that when stop-loss kicks in to pay for excessive claims, the plan premium may increase in future plan years.
+This could mean that if one employee experiences a catastrophic claim in a specific plan year, employee costs may go up for all employees in future plan years to account for a higher premium cost for that one employee.

 A PBM provides services and education to aid covered employees and their families with the appropriate prescription of drugs for maximum effectiveness.
 These services may include:

 With self-funding, employers have the flexibility to build plans that work for their organizations and employees.
 They are able to include services such as:

 A network is a group of providers that have agreed to provide a discount to covered individuals when utilizing their services.
 Employers must decide if they want to offer a broad or narrow network.